lng205/CS50x2022/readme_en.md

 ## Week5

-Inheritance is a simulation of blood type inheritance and an application of recurtion, but not as fun as tideman.
+Inheritance is a simulation of blood type inheritance and an application of recurtion, though not as fun as tideman.

 Speller has some difficulty as the last problem in C. The framework given is a hash tree based on prefix alphas.
 A trie might offer a faster speed.